 (c) a person who held a licence which was cancelled under section 93 is a party to any proceedings relating to its cancellation under that section.

 [Section 25 amended by No. 56 of 1997 s.
 29; No. 12 of 1998 s.
-14.]
+14; No. 73 of 2006 s.
+22 and 106.]

-26. Decision of Director to be given effect unless otherwise directed
+26. Certain decisions of Director to be given effect unless otherwise directed

+Where —

-Where the holder of a licence applies to the Court for a review of a decision made by the Director in respect of that licence effect shall be given to the decision made by the Director unless the Court, by way of interim order, otherwise directs.
+(a) the holder of a licence applies to the Commission for a review of a decision made by the Director in respect of that licence; or

+(b) the person subject to a prohibition order under Part 5A applies to the Commission for a review of a decision made by the Director in respect of that order,

+effect is to be given to the decision made by the Director unless the Commission, by way of interim order, otherwise directs.

+[Section 26 inserted by No. 73 of 2006 s.
+23.]

 27. Case stated on question of law

-(1) The Court may state a case on a question of law to the Supreme Court.
+(1) The Commission may state a case on a question of law to the Supreme Court.

-(2) A question of law arising on a case stated under this section shall be determined by the Court of Appeal.
+(2) A question of law arising on a case stated under this section shall be determined by a single judge of the Supreme Court.

 [Section 27 amended by No. 45 of 2004 s.
-37.]
+37; No. 73 of 2006 s.
+24 and 106.]

 28. Appeals

-(1) Subject to subsections (2) and (3), a person who is a party to the proceedings and is dissatisfied with a decision of the Court may appeal to the Supreme Court.
+(1) Subject to this section, a person who —

+(a) is a party to proceedings before the Commission (including the Director intervening in proceedings before the Commission under section 69(11)); and

+(b) is dissatisfied with a decision of the Commission,

+may appeal under this section.

-(2) No appeal lies against a decision of the Court except upon a question of law.
+(2) No appeal lies against a decision of the Commission constituted by 3 members except to the Supreme Court on a question of law.

+(2a) No appeal lies against a decision of the Commission constituted by 3 members if the decision was made solely or partly on the basis of confidential police information.

+(2b) No appeal lies against a decision of the Commission constituted by one member except to the Commission constituted in accordance with subsection (4a)(a).

-(3) No appeal lies against a decision of the Court made on review of a determination made by the Director, except upon a question of law.
+(2c) No appeal lies against a decision of the Commission constituted by one member if the decision was made on a review under section 25 of a decision of the Director.

+(3) No further appeal lies against a decision of the Commission under this section on an appeal against a decision of the Commission constituted by one member.

-(3a) No appeal lies against a decision of the Court under section 96 to suspend the operation of a licence for a period of 2 weeks or less.
+(3a) No appeal lies against a decision of the Commission under section 96 to suspend the operation of a licence for a period of 2 weeks or less.

-(4) An appeal under this section —
+(4) An appeal under this section against a decision of the Commission constituted by 3 members —

-(a) shall be heard and determined by the Court of Appeal; and
+(a) shall be heard and determined by a single judge of the Supreme Court; and

 (b) must be instituted within the time, and in accordance with the procedure, prescribed by rules of the Supreme Court.

+(4a) An appeal under this section against a decision of the Commission constituted by one member —

+(a) is to be heard and determined by the Commission constituted by 3 other members, including a member who is a legal practitioner; and

+(b) must be instituted and conducted in accordance with rules of the Commission.

-(5) Upon the hearing of the appeal, the Supreme Court may —
+(5) On an appeal under this section to the Supreme Court, the Supreme Court may —

-(a) allow or dismiss the appeal;

-(b) affirm, vary or quash the decision subject to the appeal, or remit the matter to the Court for further hearing with such directions (if any) as it thinks fit; and
+(a) affirm, vary or quash the decision appealed against; or

+(b) make any decision that the Commission could have made instead of the decision appealed against; or

+(c) send the decision back to the Commission for reconsideration in accordance with any directions or recommendations that the Court considers appropriate,